Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 * The demo of [Diya Thomas][7] one page personal template
 * the example project of [Anna Gilhespy][9]

-*I used these codes and edited it for my own portfolio website:*
+*I used HTML and CSS codes from these sources and edited it for my Portfolio Website:*
 * Code from the youtube tutorial from [Traversy Media][5a] about creating a basic parallax website with HTML and CSS.
 * [Marvin Orendain][6] Pure CSS Modal code
 * Code from the youtube tutorial from [DarkCode][8] about creating a back to top button using only HTML & CSS
 * Code from the "Putting it all together/ Mini project" from the User Centric Frontend Development Module of Code Institute
+* Code from [W3schools.com][3] for making column cards in my Work section and put a Navigation Bar on my Homepage image.

-*I want to thank my mentor Brian Macharia for guiding me through the process of making my own Portfolio Website.*
+*I want to thank my mentor Brian Macharia for guiding me through the process of making my Portfolio Website.*